The Lovelace UI is a customizable interface. With additional community plugins you can extend the default Lovelace experience.

 .js file is downloaded, a compressed

-.gz version of if will be created, this file (if it exist) will be served to the requester to save transfer size/time.
+.gz version of it will be created.
+This file (assuming it exists) will be served to the requester to save transfer size/time.

 If you make local changes to a plugin in the

 .gz variant to have HACS serve up that one.